-Comfort Shoe Specialists of St. Louis takes the following insurance providers:
+Comfort Shoe Specialists works with the following insurance providers:

 The following categories describe different ways that we may use and disclose medical information without your specific consent or authorization.
 Examples are provided for each category of uses or disclosures.
 Not all possible uses or disclosures are listed.